Defecation: Disease

 Regular bowel movements determine the functionality and the health of the alimentary tracts in human body.
 Defecation is the most common regular bowel movement which eliminates waste from the human body.
-The frequency of defecation is hard to identify, which can vary from daily to weekly depending on individual bowel habits, the impact from the environment and genetic.
+The frequency of defecation is hard to identify, which can vary from daily to weekly depending on individual bowel habits, the impact from the environment, and genetics.
 If defecation is delayed for a prolonged period the fecal matter may harden, resulting in constipation.
 If defecation occurs too fast, before excess liquid is absorbed, diarrhea may occur.
 Other associated symptoms can include abdominal bloating, abdominal pain, and abdominal distention.
 Disorders of the bowel can seriously impact quality of life and daily activities.
 The causes of functional bowel disorder are multifactorial, and dietary habits such as food intolerance and low fiber diet are considered to be the primary factors.

 Constipation

 Constipation, also known as defecatory dysfunction, is difficulty experienced when passing stools.
 It is one of the most notable alimentary disorders that affects different age groups in the population.
-The common constipation is associated with abdominal distention, pain or bloating.
-Researches revealed that the chronic constipation complied with higher risk of cardiovascular events such as 'coronary heart disease and ischemic stroke', while associating with an increasing risk of mortality.
-Besides the dietary factors, the psychological traumas and 'pelvic floor disorders' can also cause the chronic constipation and defecatory disorder respectively.
+Common constipation is associated with abdominal distention, pain or bloating.
+Research has revealed that chronic constipation complied with higher risk of cardiovascular events such as coronary heart disease and ischemic stroke, while associating with an increasing risk of mortality.
+Besides dietary factors, psychological traumas and 'pelvic floor disorders' can also cause chronic constipation and defecatory disorder respectively.
 Multiple interventions, including physical activities, 'high-fibre diet', probiotics and drug therapies can be widely and efficiently used to treat constipation and defecatory disorder.